lizforeman/one-click-hugo-cms/site/content/about/_index.md

 ---
-title: About Friends of the Indigent
+title: About Friends to the Indigent
 image: /img/products-jumbotron.jpg
 about:
   - ''